Lallassu/spinc/README.md

 - Default theme is a irssi look.
 Themes are read from "spinc.theme" file.
 - Theme file is configured in spinc.conf
 - Available colors: https://github.com/gdamore/tcell/blob/master/color.go (and pretty much all hexadecimal colors)

-## Known Issues
-- Not all colors are possible to configure yet.

 ## Todo
 - Logging to file